Create a Rabbit Control Program

 Knockout

-• Ripping.
-The aim of ripping is to destroy warrens and ensure they cannot be re-used by subsequent generations of rabbits
+• ripping destroys warrens and ensures they cannot be re-used by subsequent generations of rabbits

 Mop-up and Monitor

-Rabbit controls used in the "knockdown" and "knockout" phases are rarely completely successful (especially the first time around) and the objective of this phase is to eliminate all remaining rabbits.
-The following control techniques are suited to "mop-up" operations.
+Rabbit controls used in the "knockdown" and "knockout" phases are rarely completely successful (especially the first time around).
+The objective of this phase is to eliminate all remaining rabbits.
+The following control techniques are suited to "mop-up" operations:

 Manage - Implement your controls (monitor and respond as required)